Eye Chart

 Compare the recorded visual acuity measurements to standard visible acuity levels.
 This will help you determine if the person's vision is within normal limits or if they may need further evaluation by an eye care professional.

 Eye chart tests are versatile tools for assessing visual acuity in various situations and settings.
+This tool is designed as a quick, approximate version of a Snellen chart, and is not a diagnostic tool or a replacement for a comprehensive eye exam using calibrated eye charts.
 Here are some specific scenarios where eye chart tests can be beneficial:

 Routine vision screenings